JACoders/OpenJK/README.md

 # Zyk OpenJK Mod #

 This project is an OpenJK fork.
 Some years ago, I developed a mod called Zyk Mod.
-Now I am porting the code from this older project into this one.
-The idea is to create an account system with admin commands, a RPG level system, quests, and more.
+The code was ported the code from this older project into this one.
+This mod has an account system with admin commands, a RPG level system, quests, and more.

 # JACoders "OpenJK" project #